DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The national in everyday life, a critical engagement with Michael Billig's thesis of Banal Nationalism.md

 341

 What implications does this have?
-We should add wider socio-economci factors therein.
+We should add wider socio-economic factors therein.

 John Hutchinson - the nation is a process, and a non-linear one, that is reversible, identifying factors such as war, natural disasters, migration and ideological threat that may create nationalist fervour (riots) and the heating of national identities.